-House fires are a huge concern for me and Chris, especially now we have a newborn in our home.
-When we bought our current house, we spent some time thinking about how best to protect our home from fires.
+House fires are a huge concern for us.
+When we moved into our current place, we spent some time thinking about how best to protect our home from fires.

-As part of that research, I stumbled upon some interesting data on common causes of house fires.
-I was shocked at how many fires were caused by things I do all the time!
+As part of that research, we stumbled upon some interesting data on common causes of house fires.
+We were shocked at how many fires were caused by things we do all the time!

 Check out the full list of top causes of house fires below.